Werx Academy

 - Helps owners and lenders verify project status

-What is the AIA G703 Form?
+What is the AIA G703 form?

 - Detailed breakdown of labor, materials, and tasks

-- Connects to the Schedule of Values (SOV)
+- Connects to the schedule of values

 - Shows percent complete and billing for each line item

-How G702 and G703 Work Together
+How do the G702 and G703 work together?

-- G702 = project summary
+- G702 is the project summary

-- G703 = detailed breakdown
+- G703 is the detailed breakdown

 - Used together to request payment and track retainage